vsoftco/spell/README.md

 ### Creating custom dictionaries

-You can create your own custom dictionary in .json format.
+You can create your own custom dictionary in JSON format.
 See `NATO.json` or `Morse.json` for details on how to write one.